BlueKone/Python_Game_Project/README.md

 # Python_Game_Project
-Text-based game written in python\n
+Text-based game written in python

 Please read Documentation.txt for more information